toruwalt/what-happens-when/README.rst

   public certificate signed by a CA (Certificate Authority).
 The certificate contains a public key that will be used by the client to encrypt the rest of the handshake until a symmetric key can be agreed upon.
+  Also included are other server info like the domain names associated with the server.

 * The client verifies the server digital certificate against its list of trusted CAs.
 If trust can be established based on the CA, the client